Rohit9987/Couch_developement/README.md

 - Insert thin, medium and thick Varian IGRT couch structures.
 - Calculate the distance to move the couch to the Varian couch top on CT scan (a bit slow at the moment).
-- Detect collisions between the couch and treatment plans.
+- Detect collisions between the couch and coplanar beams in the treatment plan.
 - Provide warnings and errors for possible collisions.
 - Update the UI dynamically based on the couch position and operations.